 Insurance

-Although most states’ laws don’t require homeowners insurance, most mortgage lenders require that you maintain at least a certain level of property insurance as a condition of your loan.
+Most states’ laws don’t require homeowners insurance.
+But most lenders require you to maintain a certain level of property insurance as a condition of your loan.
 Most homeowners insurance plans cover your property if a fire, lightning storm or break-in occurs, leaving property damage.

 As an add-on, some homeowners insurance policies include additional coverage for damage from flooding and earthquakes.
-If you have something very valuable in your home, like an expensive piece of artwork, jewelry or a musical instrument, you may purchase a high-value layer of protection called a rider that’s available in addition to your standard policy.
+If you have something valuable in your home, like an expensive piece of artwork, jewelry or a musical instrument, you may purchase a high-value layer of protection called a rider.
+This is available in addition to your standard policy.

 How Much Do You Pay In Homeowners Insurance?

-As with property taxes, it’s difficult to say exactly how much you can expect to pay in homeowners insurance.
+As with property taxes, it’s difficult to say exactly how much you’ll pay in homeowners insurance.
 Every insurance company uses its own unique formula to calculate rates.
 Factors that often influence your insurance premium include:

 Why Should You Calculate PITI?